 Classrooms can be owned or shared, small or spacious, new or old.
 One thing they should always be is flexible.
 Our designers understand that education is an ongoing, organic process that constantly changes and varies by learning space.
-Recently, Young Office has been working with local K-12 & Universities to develop classrooms that focus on Active Learning.
+Recently, Young Office worked with local K-12 & Universities to develop classrooms that focus on Active Learning.

 Active learning assumes student involvement in content sharing and building new knowledge, leading to greater student engagement, comprehension and ownership of information.
 Collaborative work is essential to active learning, suggesting that classroom spaces must be varied and flexible.
 A “one-size-fits-all” classroom neglects the modern-day needs of educators and students.
 Different subjects and teaching methods require different mixes of furniture, technology, and space.
 Just as there are a variety of ways in which we learn, there must also be a variety of spaces in which learning occurs.